mmjang/rrcd2anki/README.md

 # rrcd2anki
-c# client by using api of 91dict.com
+A c# client of 91dict.com.